Berthasaura: Description

-The holotype, MN 7821-V, is a nearly complete disarticulated skeleton excavated between 2011 and 2014 and is one of the most complete dinosaurs known from the Cretaceous Brazil, preserving the most complete axial series of any noasaurid known to date.
-Its toothless, short beak suggests it was a herbivore or at least an omnivore, unlike most other ceratosaurs except for adult Limusaurus.
-Because the holotype represents an immature individual, it has been suggested that Berthasaura was herbivorous throughout its entire life, unlike Limusaurus.
-However, a new dentary described in 2025 suggests that like Limusaurus, it had teeth as a juvenile but lost them in adulthood.
-It also reveals several convergent adaptations with oviraptorids.
+The holotype, MN 7821-V, is a nearly complete disarticulated skeleton around 1 m long, likely representing a subadult based on histology of the femur, tibia and fibula.
+Excavated between 2011 and 2015, the specimen is one of the most complete dinosaur fossils known from the Cretaceous Brazil, preserving the most complete axial series of any noasaurid known to date.
+However, like Limusaurus, it had teeth as a juvenile but lost them in adulthood.

-It was probably less than 1 m long.

 Classification

 Berthasaura was placed by de Souza and colleagues as the basalmost noasaurid, distantly related to Limusaurus.

 In their 2024 phylogenetic analysis, Hendrickx et al. recovered Berthasaura in a clade also including Austrocheirus and Afromimus (both of which have debated affinities within Theropoda), which they named Berthasauridae.
 They found berthasaurids to nest outside of the Noasauridae, as the sister taxon to abelisauroids.
 Their results are displayed in the cladogram below:

+Palaeobiology

+Palaeoecology

+The toothless, short beak of Berthasaura suggests that this genus was a herbivore or at least an omnivore, unlike most other ceratosaurs except for adult Limusaurus.
+Because the holotype represents an immature individual, it has been suggested that Berthasaura was herbivorous throughout its entire life, unlike Limusaurus.
+However, new fossil finds have shown that Berthasaura did possess teeth during the juvenile stage of its life history, and it also reveals that it evolved several adaptations convergent with those of oviraptorids.